edgelesssys/contrast/docs/docs/components/service-mesh.md

 and the intermediate CA certificate as the client certificate.

 The following example workload has no ingress connections and two egress connection to different microservices.
-The microservices are themselves part of the confidential deployment.
+The microservices are part of the confidential deployment.
 One is reachable under `billing-svc:8080` and the other under `cart-svc:8080`.